 Now don’t get me wrong, I’d rather see stocks going up than collapsing.
 Our clients (and my own family!) depend on rising stock markets to meet their long-term financial goals.

 But when you look at real economic activity (dinner reservations, gas consumption) vs. what’s happening in the stock market there’s clearly a huge gap.
 The Fed is the one standing in the gap.
+They’ve pumped so much stimulus into the market that it’s like COVID never happened.

 Which means, the main thing investors should be focusing on is what the Fed is saying and doing.
 Not even the uncertainty from the 2020 election cycle can overcome a Federal Reserve who’s got the pedal pushed all the way to the floor trying to keep the good times rollin’.
+Like it never happened!

 Wondering how this affects your future finances?
 Schedule a call with Financial Design Studio, financial advisors in Deer Park, to discuss your portfolio today.